hpcda/hpcda.github.io/content/home/full_program.md

 However, these data services bring an important challenge.
 How can one easily design and implement such a service on a per-application basis?
 In this talk, we will present our work around the Mochi project, a set of composable libraries that can be used to efficiently design HPC data services.
-We will show multiple examples of such services: HEPnOS, which targets high energy physics workflows, and FlameStore, a service design for ensemble training of deep neural networks.

 ### Preliminary Experiments in Coupling in situ Dask analytics with MPI Simulations